Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 1

-Once you open the browser and run the app, it will connect successfully to our systems.
+Once we open the browser and run the app, it will connect successfully to our systems.
 The text will say "Call ... has 1 participant" (yourself).

 User setup

 First, we create a user object.
-You typically sync these users via a server side integration from your own backend.
-Alternatively, you can also use guest or anonymous users.
+Typically, these users are synced via a server side integration from our own backend.
+Alternatively, we can also use guest or anonymous users.

 ts